 The Bishop took her body back to Bergen.
 Her father insisted on opening the coffin so he could view his daughter one more time.
 She was buried in the Cathedral of Bergen beside her mother.
 The nobility of Scotland, who had been gathering at Scone for a coronation, were now faced with a dynastic crisis.
 No less than thirteen claimants to the throne were now gathering their armies.

-Resources: “The Kings and Queens of Scotland’ edited by Richard Oram, “Scottish Queens 1093-1714” by Rosalind K. Marshall, “British Kings and Queens” by Mike Ashley
+Further reading: “The Kings and Queens of Scotland’ edited by Richard Oram, “Scottish Queens 1093-1714” by Rosalind K. Marshall, “British Kings and Queens” by Mike Ashley